Call for Art

 All entries must meet the following requirements:

-• Relates to imagery of the Shared Direction Kingdom Tree
+• Relates to imagery of the Gospel Centered Community

 • Be permanently labeled (somewhere hidden, like on the back) with your name and phone number